-I am currently editing the Oxford Handbook of Music and Medievalism with Stephen C. Meyer, a collection of essays on medievalism in 20th century musical culture.
-Topics range from romanticism, nationalism, opera in the 19th century to film music, rock music and video games.
-Continuing with the theoretical framework of medievalism, my major research project investigates the musical settings and poetry in Orff’s Carmina Burana, Catulli Carmina and Trionfo di Afrodite in the context of medievalism under fascism in Germany.
+I am currently editing the Oxford Handbook of Music and Medievalism with Stephen C. Meyer, a collection of essays on medievalism in music of the past two centuries.
+Topics range from romanticism, nationalism, opera in the 19th century to film music, rock music and video games in the 20th.
+Continuing with the theoretical framework of medievalism, my other major research project is a book, investigating the musical settings and poetry in Orff’s Carmina Burana, Catulli Carmina and Trionfo di Afrodite in the context of medievalism under fascism in Germany.

 My courses are influenced by my desire to contextualize music as broadly as possible, and to make music relevant to non-specialist audiences.
 By borrowing cultural and critical theories from the humanities, I will teach you to learn different ways to position and understand how music functions in society.